-Margaret Papoutsis is a qualified Nutritional Therapist, and has for many years used diet and supplementation as an important part of her therapeutic armoury.
+Margaret Papoutsis is a qualified Registered Nutritional Therapist and Nutritionist, and has for many years used diet and supplementation as an important part of her therapeutic armoury.

 For thousands of years diet has been recognised as an essential element in both the maintenance of health and the development of disease.
 It was Hippocrates, the founder of modern therapeutics who said, 'Let food be your medicine, and your medicine be your food'.
 This vital precept has been ignored or suppressed at various times in the history of medicine, but once again diet has become a subject of much discussion and research.